iKunal-Singh/Blog/cldzqdtle000309kudn568bbf.md

 unzip -d /usr/local/bin /tmp/terraform_1.1.5_linux_amd64.zip
 ```

 ## 2\.
-Configure terraform and provider settings within [provider.tf](http://provider.tf) file
+Configure terraform and provider settings within the provider.tf file

 You should now refer to the documentation for this provider.
-Go to the [Terraform Registry](https://registry.terraform.io/) and paste `hashicorp/kubernetes` into the search bar.
+Go to the [Terraform Registry](https://registry.terraform.io/) and paste `hashicorp/kubernetes` it into the search bar.
 This will give you the latest version, so adjust the URL in your browser to `2.11.0`

 Click on the **USE PROVIDER** button for the configuration block.
-Copy this, and use `vi` to create [provider.tf](http://provider.tf).
+Copy this, and use `vi` it to create provider.tf.
 Paste in and adjust as per the question requirements.

 ### provider.tf